rA9stuff/LiNUZE/README.md

 * Close `Xcode`, `cd` into project directory and run `./compile [iDevice root password which you can leave empty]`.
 * A file named `com.ra9stuff.LiNUZE.deb` will appear in the project directory.

 Note that `compile` uploads the compiled `.deb` file to device with the given IP using the iDevice root password in the parameter.
-Make sure to change adjust them as well if you want your file to be uploaded to your device.
+Make sure to adjust them if you want your file to be uploaded to your device.
 You may leave the root password parameter empty, if you just want a `.deb` to be produced.

 # Common Issues & Troubleshooting